One mark of a good CPO is that he never stops learning. Chief Considine hadn't tried a bellrope, so he explored my tutorial on

 |

-1st Sgt Michael Sink USMC is stationed in the eastern part of the US and has been doing some fancywork as well....
-I'm pleased to
+1st Sgt Michael Sink USMC is stationed in the Pacific Area and has been doing some fancywork as well....
+I'm pleased to say that he

-say that he figured out how to do the split turkshead from this here very site, so don;t nobody never say ya' can't teach a Grunt nothin'!
+figured out how to do the split turkshead from this here very site, so don't nobody never say ya' can't teach a Grunt nothin'!
+Although, in

-Although, in fairness, he DID pick this up all by himself, which is a hell of a lot more than I can say for some Squiddy-types I knew (and
+fairness, he DID pick this up all by himself, which is a hell of a lot more than I can say for some Squiddy-types I knew (and know!)

 Going across: